semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 ![Semaphore circuit](https://github.com/semaphore-protocol/semaphore/raw/main/circuits/scheme.png)

+The diagram above shows how the input signals are used in the Semaphore circuit and how the outputs are calculated.

 ## 1. Merkle tree

 Users registering to the system possess an identity they must keep secret.
 A commitment to this structure is known to the public.